antarctica/ansible-laravel-5/README.md

 * For new projects [use Composer to create a new Laravel application](http://laravel.com/docs/5.0/installation).
 * For existing [1] projects you shouldn't need to make any changes.

-[1] You can tell if a project is already using Laravel by checking for `"laravel/framework"` in the project's `composer.json` file and the presence of an `app/` directory both within the path specified by `laravel5_app_root`.
+[1] You can tell if a project is already using Laravel, by checking for `"laravel/framework"` in the project's `composer.json` file, and an `app/` directory, both within the path specified by `laravel5_app_root`.

 ### Variables

 * `laravel5_app_user_username`
-    * The username for the user which is safe for the application to use and will own the application directory
+    * The username for the user which is safe for the application to use, and will typically own the `laravel5_app_root` directory
-    * Ideally this user account should be a *standard* user, i.e. without access to `sudo` or similar commands or to sensitive directories such as `/etc/ssl/private`.
+    * Ideally this user account should be a *standard* user, i.e. without access to `sudo` or similar or to system directories such as `/etc`.
     * This variable **MUST** be a valid UNIX user.
     * Default: "app"
 * `laravel5_app_user_add_artisan_bash_aliases`